UK says will use top court to defend banking sector

-LONDON Britain would turn to the European Union's top court if plans for a euro zone banking union harm the country's financial sector or the wider single market, a government minister said on Tuesday.
+LONDON Oct 30 Britain would turn to the European Union's top court if plans for a euro zone banking union harm the country's financial sector or the wider single market, a UK government minister said on Tuesday.

 EU leaders meet in December to formally vote on making the European Central Bank supervisor for the euro zone's 6,000 banks from 2013.